NickShore111/Git_Intro_Group_Project/README.md

 I'm fairly new to Git without VSCode so this should be fun :)

-I made this edit only with GitHub Desktop App. - Cady
+Making changes in file folder, then pushing through gitBash - Cady